ahervy/www/src/content/portfolio/user-guide.md

 outcomes:
   - Clear mapping from old to new navigation for common tasks
   - Single reference used by support, product, and customers
-  - Reduced confusion during rollout through pre-release guidance
+  - Pre-release guidance available for changed task paths
 tags:
   - technical writing
 ---

 ## Context

 The product introduced a redesigned navigation to accommodate a growing set of features.
 Existing users relied on established paths and muscle memory to complete tasks.

 ## Problem